New Nissan LEAF prices announcedJanuary 2, 2018

 The Nissan LEAF prices below includes the £4,500 Government Plug-in Car Grant which is offered to the lowest emission vehicles.

 - Visia – From £21,990

 - Tekna – From £27,490

-Nissan claims that the price is up to £1,500 lower than the previous generation LEAF.
+Nissan claims that new LEAF prices are up to £1,500 lower than the previous generation.

 The all-new Nissan LEAF has a 50% increase in range to 235 miles (NEDC) and a 38% increase in power to 150PS compared to the outgoing model.
 It also has new technologies including ProPILOT.

 Customers looking to be one of the first owners of the all-new Nissan LEAF can now benefit from a competitive contract purchase on the exclusive 2.ZERO special version.
 With a £5,138 customer deposit, combined with £1,000 dealer deposit contribution, monthly payments are just £339 on a 3 year/10,000 annual mileage PCP with 4.49% APR.

 Limited to just 1,500 models, the New LEAF 2.ZERO special version is positioned between N-Connecta and the range-topping Tekna grade, and is available in two colours: Spring Cloud and Pearl Black.
 The specification includes: